 When philanthropy is not enough: how corporate social investment can allow companies to have a bigger impact

 Setting up a new corporate social investor is a way of bridging the gap between foundations and the commercial side of a company.
-Positioned between impact-only foundations and finance-only investment, such funds – which combining impact with profit – can make a bigger difference than philanthropy alone, according to two leaders in corporate philanthropy speaking at the C Summit today (Thursday).
+Positioned between impact-only foundations and finance-only investment, such funds – which combine impact with profit – can make a bigger difference than philanthropy alone, according to two leaders in corporate philanthropy speaking at the C Summit today (Thursday).

 Åsa Skogström Feldt, manager at IKEA Social Entrepreneurship, and Margot Cooijmans, director of the Philips Foundation, spoke about the limitations philanthropic foundations are facing when supporting social enterprises, and how creating a hybrid investment vehicle is needed for companies who want to combine impact and profit for the greater good.